Getting started

 is an example application-specific data field you may choose to useaccess_token

-is a JWT token used for accessing a particular resource via the Terminal 3 API.<yourNamespace>_username
+is a JWT token used for accessing a particular resource via the Terminal 3 API.Validating access token

 ).